Our economic profile

 Lismore City and surrounding villages in the Lismore Local Government Area (LGA) offer attractive natural and commercial benefits for living and working in the region.

-The city is well-situated for professional services, infrastructure investment, and development, providing jobs, growth, and sustainability throughout the LGA.
+The city is well-situated for professional services, infrastructure investment, and development, providing jobs, growth and sustainability throughout the Local Government Area.

 The economy is diversified with many key industries, strong industry leaders, access to business support services and mutually supportive business culture.